MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex5_records_management.md

 ### Task 2 – Publish Labels

-In this exercise, you will publish the label so users of the HR department can apply it to content containing health insurance information.
+In this task, you will publish the label so users of the HR department can apply it to content containing health insurance information.

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.